patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <DataList      />
     ```

-- Replaced the `selectableRow` prop with `onSelectableRowChange`.
-The value of the `selectableRow`'s `onChange` field was a callback, which can now be directly passed to the `onSelectableRowChange` prop.
+- Replaced the `selectableRow` property with `onSelectableRowChange`.
+The value of the `selectableRow`'s `onChange` field was a callback, which can now be directly passed to the `onSelectableRowChange` property.
 The order of the params in the callback has been updated so that the event param is first [(#8827)](https://github.com/patternfly/patternfly-react/pull/8827)

     Previous implementation: